rsw359/reading-notes/class-01.md

     - A Script is a series of instructions that a computer can follow to accomplish a task or set of tasks
         - Computers can only understand scripts that use vocabulary they can understand
         - Computers can only understand scripts written using the correct syntax
-        - Computers follow instructins in order, so the order of tasks is important
+        - Computers follow instructions in order, so the order of tasks is important

 ### How Do I write a script?

 ## *Objects and Properties*

-    - Objects are represesetaions of real things
+    - Objects are representaions of real things
         - They can have their own:
             * Properties
             * Events